swisspost/design-system/.changeset/lovely-deers-itch.md

 '@swisspost/design-system-components': patch
 ---

-Moved the 'role=tooltip' to 'post-popovercontainer' to fix accessibility issue.
+Made the ´<post-popovercontainer>´ visually hidden for tooltips to fix accessability issue.